-2. The Parties acknowledge and agree that Merck has requested that, for a period of twelve (12) months following the execution of this Amendment (the "[] Transition Period"), NewLink maintain that certain agreement between [] and BioProtection Systems Corp. effective as [] concerning [] (the "[]").
-NewLink agrees that it will use reasonable efforts to maintain the [] for the duration of the [] Transition Period.
-Merck shall reimburse NewLink for NewLink's reasonable expenses incurred in the course of maintaining the [] including ongoing cost of [] if reasonably required [] and consultant fees, plus the greater of (i) [] of the total of such expenses or (ii) [] per quarter or any portion thereof.
+- 1. The Parties agree to amend the listing of NewLink Third Party Agreements.
+In order to effect this amendment, Schedule 2.9.4 of the Agreement is deleted in its entirety and replaced with the revised Schedule 2.9.4 provided in this Amendment - 2.
+The Parties acknowledge and agree the Transition Period of the Agreement has ended. - 3.
+The Parties acknowledge and agree that Merck has requested that, for a period starting July 1, 2018 and ending May 10, 2019 (the "[] Transition Period"), NewLink maintains that certain agreement between [] effective as of October 20, 2014, and subsequently amended February 27, 2015 and January 13, 2016, which concerns [] (the "[]").
+NewLink agrees it will use reasonable efforts to maintain the [] for the duration of the Fisher Transition Period. - 4.
+Beginning July 1, 2018, Merck shall reimburse NewLink for NewLink's reasonable expenses incurred in the course of maintaining the [], including: - a. amounts billed to NewLink under the [] including the ongoing costs [], - b. expenses related [] if reasonably required by [] - c. expenses related to any [] if reasonably required by [], - d. consultant fees, - e. plus the greater of: - i. [] of the total of such expenses, or - ii. [] per calendar quarter or any portion thereof.

 NewLink shall bill Merck quarterly and Merck shall remit payment within 30 days of the date of each invoice.
+All amounts due under this Amendment are in addition to any other amounts Merck may owe NewLink, including, but not limited to, any amounts due to NewLink under the May 10, 2018 amendment referenced in the recitals to this Amendment above.